-PAS exceeded 7% in 41 blocks, as per allowable rationales in the FPPR Section 36.
+PAS exceeded 7% in 43 blocks, as per allowable rationales in the FPPR Section 36.
 The reasons were outlined in their respective signed cutblock site plan or amendments.

-WFP needs to balance logging productivity, road user safety, road building costs with the target of limiting permanent access structures to 6.5%.
+The LP needs to balance logging productivity, road user safety, road building costs with the target of limiting permanent access structures.
 Appropriate yarding systems are applied to minimize road construction, and the Grade SOP states, "to avoid exceeding limits for soil disturbance, restrict ditch excavation and overburden stripping to the minimum width necessary for a safe road running surface."

-WFP will continue to strive to minimize PAS wherever possible.
+The LP will continue to strive to minimize PAS when possible.
 It is anticipated that the average PAS will continue to increase due to challenging cutblock design and harvest area constraints.
-Despite the target of 6.5%, FRPA does allow permanent access structures to exceed 7% of the cutblock if there is no other practicable option having regard to the size, topography, and engineering constraints of the cutblock.
+Despite the target 7% FRPA does allow permanent access structures to exceed 7% of the cutblock if there is no other practicable option having regard to the size, topography, and engineering constraints of the cutblock.
 Given the increase in challenging terrain, wider roads with more switchbacks are expected to allow for safe hauling which leads to increased PAS.
-Safety needs to remain WFP's number one priority.
+Safety needs to remain the LP's number one priority.

-WFP is working with Natural Resources Canada and the Province of BC to find ways to extend reforestation funding under the '2 Billion Trees Program' to assist, however, this process will take time to be implemented and shift PAS %s.
+The LP is working with Natural Resources Canada and the Province of BC to find ways to utilize reforestation funding under the '2 Billion Trees Program' to assist, however, this process will take time to be implemented and begin to impact this indicator.